-As a result of our work on safeguards in general we see a greater focus on community consultation as part of planning, so that their input is informing programme design and implementation.
-One example of this is the Defra-funded programme in the south of Kenya and north of Tanzania where WWF teams and local partner organisations piloted participatory planning approaches, writing up their findings from this process as a guide to share with the wider WWF network.
-Recognising that improving our practice takes time, WWF-UK continues to set aside additional funds for direct support on working with local communities and Indigenous peoples to other WWF offices.
+As a result of our work on safeguards in general we see a greater focus on community consultation as part of planning, so their input is informing programme design and implementation.
+For example, in Nepal, as the government of Nepal has no established policies or procedures for Free, Prior, and Informed Consent (FPIC), WWF partnered with the National Foundation for Development of Indigenous Nationalities (NFDIN) to develop government guidelines on FPIC and is working on an FPIC roll-out in province-level project sites, raising awareness, and sensitising partners on the FPIC government guidelines.
+Recognising that improving our practice takes time, WWF-UK continues to set aside additional funds for direct support to other WWF offices on working with local communities and Indigenous peoples.